ttsukagoshi/axe-scan/README.md

 - `-F`, `--file <urlsFilePath>`: Designate the file path for the list of URLs on which to conduct the accessibility test.
 - `-P`, `--page`: Create the summary report on per page basis.
-- `-W`, `--whitelist <whitelistFilePath>`: Designate the file path for the list of whitelisted accessibility alerts.
+- `-A`, `--allowlist <allowlistFilePath>`: Designate the file path for the allowlist of accessibility alerts.

-### Define whitelist
+### Define allowlist

 The results of `axe-scan run` are likely to come with items whose result type is `incomplete`, which refers to HTML elements that require further testing and manual checks.
-If, after further testing, you decide to regard the item as `passes` (= no accessibility issue found), you can add it to the whitelist.
+If, after further testing, you decide to regard the item as `passes` (= no accessibility issue found), you can add it to the allowlist.

-The `whitelist.csv` is essentially a subset of `results.csv` created by:
+The `allowlist.csv` is essentially a subset of `results.csv` created by:

 ```
 axe-scan run > results.csv
 ```

-Filter the rows that you would like to add to the whitelist and save it as another CSV file, e.g., `whitelist.csv`
+Filter the rows that you would like to add to the allowlist and save it as another CSV file, e.g., `allowlist.csv`.
+Be sure to copy the first row, i.e., the header row, to the allowlist as well.

-You can then run subsequent accessibility tests using the `--whitelist <whitelistFilePath>` option to filter out the whitelisted items from the axe-scan outputs:
+You can then run subsequent accessibility tests using the `--allowlist <allowlistFilePath>` option to filter out the items listed in the allowlist from the axe-scan outputs:

 ```
-axe-scan run --whitelist whitelist.csv > results-whitelisted.csv
+axe-scan run --allowlist allowlist.csv > results-allowlisted.csv
-axe-scan summary -W whitelist.csv > summary.csv
+axe-scan summary -A allowlist.csv > summary.csv
 ```

 ## Configuring axe-scan